foodcoops/foodcoops.github.io/_posts/2017-07-14-open-community-driven-foodsoft-platform.md

   you agree that no data will be handed over to us.
 * Co-ops, which agreed to the transition, will be migrated and hosted by a new IT team which is currently forming (Willem, André and more).
-Please send us an email to transition[ät]foodcoops.nl if you want to join.
+Please send us an email to transition[ät]foodcoops.net if you want to join.
 The transition will start end of July beginning of August.
 (The current Foodsoft will be hosted until we migrated everyone who contacted us.)